igemnace/tmux-config/README.md

 - Has tmux 1.9 or later (version required by Tmux Plugin Manager)
 - Has no pre-existing `.tmux.conf` (backup and remove if existing)
 - Has bash and git (required by install scripts)
-- Has python and pip (required by powerline)
 - Has a working internet connection (will be downloading plugins)

 ## Installation